HuizeMao/Leagues-of-Legend-Win-Rate-Analysis/README.md

 ### Bivariate Analysis 2
-![My Image](./plots/bivar_scatter_WinRate_DifCS.png "Bivariate Scatter Plot: Win Rate vs CS at Ten Minute") Each data point in the graph shows the average win rate of a group of games with similar CS difference scores after 10 minutes.
-This plot indicates a positive correlation between the difference in CS after 10 minutes and the win rate.
+![My Image](./plots/bivar_scatter_WinRate_DifCS.png "Bivariate Scatter Plot: Win Rate vs CS at Ten Minute") Each data point in the graph shows the average win rate of a group of games with similar CS difference scores at 10 minutes.
+This plot indicates a positive correlation between the difference in CS at 10 minutes and the win rate.

 ### Interesting Aggregates
 ![My Image](./plots/interesting_aggregates.png "Interesting Aggregates: Team Side + Result, and the average gold, kills, wardkills")